top of page

 Teaching

-My love of conducting research and writing translates well into my one-on-one tutoring work with undergraduate and graduate students at the Murray Library Writing Centre.
-I enjoy teaching the fundamentals of historical knowledge and skills in a manner tailored to different learning styles and respectful of what each student brings to their academic experience.
+My love of conducting research and writing translates well both into my work as a sessional lecturer and into my one-on-one tutoring work with undergraduate and graduate students at the Murray Library Writing Centre.
+Throughout my doctoral work I developed my own feminist pedagogy focused on student comprehension and application of historical critical thinking principles through a variety of my teaching and student support roles.
+I enjoy teaching the fundamentals of historical knowledge and analytical research and writing skills in a manner tailored to different learning styles and respectful of what each student brings to their academic experience.